kaz-utashiro/greple/README.md

 ## PATTERNS

-If no specific option is given, **greple** takes the first argument as a search pattern specified by `--le` option.
+If no positive pattern option is given (i.e. other than `--not` and `--may`), **greple** takes the first argument as a search pattern specified by `--le` option.
 All of these patterns can be specified multiple times.

 Command itself is written in Perl, and any kind of Perl style regular expression can be used in patterns.
 See [perlre(1)](http://man.he.net/man1/perlre) for detail.